Decide how much recovery the finish needs

 Add a recovery day

-Use the second day for market time, a planned meal, or a quieter reset.
+Use the second day for market time, a planned meal, or a quieter reset that makes the extra night earn its keep.

-• Use San Francisco Hotel Monumento if you still want old-town access.
+• Use San Francisco Hotel Monumento if you still want old-town access without making the day dense.

 • Use A Quinta da Auga if recovery and calm matter more than old-town doorstep access.